-Please read the following frequently asked questions on mandatory licensure for Private Investigators in Colorado.
+Please read the following frequently asked questions on mandatory licensure for private investigators in Colorado.

 The Office’s activities include licensing, investigation of complaints, determination of discipline, and enforcement of discipline for those who violate the Colorado Statutes and the Office of Private Investigator Licensure Rules.
-The Office of Private Investigator Licensure is a Director-model program without an advisory committee, meaning that Colorado Law authorizes the Director of the Division of Professions and Occupations to adopt rules, set fees, and approve applications for licensure as a private investigator among other powers and duties.
+The Office of Private Investigator Licensure is a Director-model program without an advisory committee, meaning that Colorado law authorizes the Director of the Division of Professions and Occupations to adopt rules, set fees, and approve applications for licensure as a private investigator among other powers and duties.

 A: After June 1, 2015, only a licensed private investigator may present himself or herself as or use the title of a “licensed private investigator,” “private investigator,” “licensed private detective,” or “private detective.”
 The Private Investigator Licensure Act provides certain exemptions for licensure for collection agencies, attorneys, law enforcement, accountants and others who lawfully conduct investigations within their respective authority and scope.

-The Private Investigators Voluntary Licensing Program was discontinued effective June 6, 2014.
-All voluntary Private Investigator licenses are now expired.
-Section 12-58.5, C.R.S., replaces the voluntary program with the Private Investigators Licensure Act, which establishes a new mandatory licensure program, requiring all Colorado private investigators to obtain a license from the Division by June 1, 2015.
+The Private Investigators Licensure Act replaced the voluntary program, which established a new mandatory licensure program, requiring all Colorado private investigators to obtain a license from the Division by June 1, 2015.